jonaspoeller/synchronized4kplaybackrpi4/README.md

 ## How It Works

-The system uses a Master-Slave architecture where one Raspberry Pi acts as the "conductor" (Master) and all others act as the "orchestra" (Slaves).

-1.  **Architecture:** The system uses a Master-Slave model.
-A single Master node controls multiple Slave nodes via UDP broadcast packets.
-Communication is unidirectional from Master to Slaves.

-2.  **Synchronization:** The Master enforces synchronization by broadcasting a strict command sequence (`stop` -> `load` -> `prepare` -> `play`) at the beginning of each loop.
+The system uses a Master-Slave model where a single Master node controls multiple Slave nodes via unidirectional UDP broadcast packets.
+Synchronization is enforced by the Master broadcasting a strict command sequence (`stop` -> `load` -> `prepare` -> `play`) at the beginning of each loop.
+This state-based approach, combined with a watchdog on each slave, ensures reliability and allows for the automatic integration of newly started devices.

-3.  **Reliability:** Slaves are passive receivers that execute commands.
-The watchdog mechanism ensures a predictable state during a master outage.
-The looping command sequence allows for automatic recovery and integration of slaves.

 ---

 ## Prerequisites

--   2 or more Raspberry Pi 4 devices.
+*   2 or more Raspberry Pi 4 devices.

--   A fresh installation of Raspberry Pi OS (64-bit) Bookworm on each SD card.
+*   A fresh installation of **Raspberry Pi OS (64-bit) Bookworm** on each SD card.

--   A stable, wired (Ethernet) network connection.
+*   A stable, wired (Ethernet) network connection.

--   Each Pi must have a unique, fixed IP address.
+*   Each Pi must have a unique, fixed IP address.

--   The video file, named `video.mp4`, must be located in `/home/pi/` on every device.
+*   The video file, named `video.mp4`, must be located in `/home/pi/` on every device.

 ---